-The tribe had an appraisal of the land and timber made, an assessment of the for carbon credits, and a long-range financial projection detailing operational and include projected potential of the property management costs that timber revenues.
+The tribe had an appraisal of the land and timber made, an assessment of the potential of the property for carbon credits, and a long-range financial projection detailing operational and management costs that include projected timber revenues.

-On July 6, Nisqually
+On July 6, Nisqually Tribal Council

-Tribal Council members, accompanied by tribal staff and consultants, embarked on a tour of these new timberland acquisitions.
-It was a breathtaking experience to stand on the top of a mountain in the middle of the upper watershed forest, and see property owned by Nisqually as far as the eye can
+members, accompanied by tribal staff and consultants, embarked on a tour of these new timberland acquisitions.
+It was a breathtaking experience to stand on the top of a mountain in the middle of the upper watershed forest, and see property owned by Nisqually as far as the eye can see.